 Let’s breakdown our spending even further

-Brain Cancer Research - We define this very strictly and simply as money that’s directly distributed to our research programs and grants for research.
+Brain Cancer Research - We define this very strictly and simply as money that’s committed and directly spent on our research programs and grants for research.
 These are our program expenses.
-We distribute this money in accordance with our research strategy.
+We commit and distribute this money in accordance with our research strategy.
 Spending wisely on research takes time and care.
-We take our funding decisions and accountability to donors very seriously.
+We take funding decisions and accountability to donors very seriously.

 Fundraising Costs - Raising money can cost money.
 That’s just the reality.
 These are the costs of conducting our fundraising activities.
 And while we always try to keep them down, events, activities and gala dinners generally have associated costs.